euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 with a mixture of C and SciPy functions using SClib to link both environments [#]_.

-.. [#] Some of the code will be available once the paper appear online.
+.. [#] Some of the code will be available once the paper appears online.

-Another related computational problem that arises from the study of heavy quarkonium hybrids, bound-states composed by a quark-antiquark pair plus an exited gluon, is to solve a system of :math:`N` Schr\"odinger-like coupled equations.
+Another related computational problem that arises from the study of heavy quarkonium hybrids, bound-states composed by a quark-antiquark pair plus an exited gluon, is to solve a system of :math:`N` Schrödinger-like coupled equations.
 Explicitly the system to solve reads

 .. math::